Catalyst Center on ESXi Deployment Guide

 Step 4 |

-If you want to configure a virtual appliance using the Maglev Configuration wizard and need to specify settings that are different from the preset appliance settings, complete the following procedure.
+If you want to configure a virtual appliance using the Maglev Configuration wizard and need to specify settings that are different from the preset appliance settings, complete this procedure.

 Before you begin

-Gather the following information for the virtual appliance before you start this procedure:
+Gather this information for your virtual appliance before you start:

 -